callmeaatrey/news-scraper/README.md

     });

-  Format of the output should be `{'url': 'url to be scraped', 'post': 'blog post content'}`
+Format of the output should be:

+    `{'url': 'url to be scraped', 'post': 'blog post content'}`

+## Blog Tags

+    TechCrunch: 'techcrunch'
+    Wired: 'wired-de'

 ## Example